fizaan-ali/Python/README.md

-These are my Python files during Python learning from Code with Harry!
+These are my Python files during Python learning!